-Theory of Knowledge is an interdisciplinary course that is central to the educational philosophy of the International Baccalaureate.
-It challenges students to reflect critically on diverse ways of knowing and areas of knowledge, and to consider the role which knowledge plays in a global society.
+Theory of Knowledge is an interdisciplinary course that is central to the educational philosophy of the International Baccalaureate Diploma Program.
+It challenges students to reflect critically on diverse ways of knowing and areas of knowledge and to consider the role which knowledge plays in a global society.
 It encourages students to become aware of themselves as thinkers, to become aware of the complexity of knowledge, and to recognize the need to act responsibly in an increasingly interconnected world.

-The course challenges students to reflect on what they know academically and personally and on how they know it.
-Students engage in daily discussions, prepare presentations relevant to course content, read selections from a variety of disciplines, draw on their experiences in other IB classes and outside school, and write regularly.
+Students engage in daily discussions, prepare presentations relevant to course content, read selections from a variety of disciplines, and write about their understandings by drawing on their experiences inside and outside of the classroom.
+Students who are not pursuing the full IB Diploma may sign up to take this course, space and scheduling constraints permitting.
+Scheduling preference will be given to full DP students for whom this course is required.